 To view the current bilateral work agreement between the U.S. and a specific country, click on the country of interest from FLO's bilateral documentation list.

 De Facto Work Arrangements

 In countries where bilateral work agreements do not exist, family members may still be able to obtain work permits.
 If a host country issues a work permit to a family member of a USG employee assigned to that Mission overseas, then the precedent is established and the country is added to the list of de facto work arrangements.
 Then, on the basis of reciprocity, established by precedent, diplomatic family members of that host country may apply for work permits in the United States.
-De facto arrangements are constantly monitored by post and the status is reported in the FAMER.
+De facto arrangements are constantly monitored by post and the status is reported in the Family Member Employment Report (FAMER).